estuary/flow/site/docs/reference/Connectors/materialization-connectors/PostgreSQL.md

 for additional details and a sample.

 :::tip Configuration Tip
 To configure the connector, you must specify the database address in the format `host:port`.
+(You can also supply `host` only; the connector will use the port `5432` by default, which is correct in many cases.)
 You can find the host and port in the following locations in each platform's console:
 * Amazon RDS and Amazon Aurora: host as Endpoint; port as Port.
 * Google Cloud SQL: host as Private IP Address; port is always `5432`.
 You may need to [configure private IP](https://cloud.google.com/sql/docs/postgres/configure-private-ip) on your database.